 Check out the Lyceum Theatre London Seating Plan here.

-Coming Up At The Lyceum Theatre
+Now Playing At The Lyceum Theatre

 The Stalls can be accessed through a wheelchair accessible entrance.
 There are accessible seats in rows P and ZA (Stalls).
 There is also lifts available to all levels of the theatre.